Workflow Automation

 By automating workflows, especially those processes that are primarily handled manually by employees, significant improvements can be made in:

 Enterprise workflow automation doesn’t have to be complicated.
-Automated workflows can be planned and designed visually to simulate or improve existing processes using a drag-and-drop interface to add and arrange tasks.
+Automated workflows can be designed visually to simulate or improve existing processes using a drag-and-drop interface to add and arrange tasks.
 In most cases, the process is illustrated in a static format and reviewed by all stakeholders for accuracy.
 Once the static design is finalized, work begins designing the actual process, including forms, tasks, recipients, alerts/notifications, etc. This is done using workflow automation software that includes pre-built tasks that can be arranged and connected.

 Here are some examples of processes that can benefit from optimization using workflow automation software: